SoftUni-Internal/interactive-content/EN/06-Unit-Testing/02-Unit-Testing.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/07-Unit-Testing/EN/Java-OOP-Advanced-Unit-Testing-19-exceptions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In some method we may need to throw an exception for (example: invalid input) in our code, we can test this behaviour like:
+In some methods, we may need to **throw an exception** (for example: "invalid input") in our code.

+We can test this behavior as follows:

 ``` java
 @Test(expected = IllegalArgumentException.class) //Assert